Zawiya of Sidi Ahmed al-Tijani: History

-The construction was initiated by Al-Tijani.
-He and his companions looked for the suitable place for building their institution in Fez and visited several mosques for considerations.
-Eventually, they picked the spot in the Al-Blida neighborhood, back then known as Al-Dardas.
-There was already a zawiya built in the place by a man known as Sidi al-Lahbi.
-Al-Tijani purchased the land by his own money which was considered halal.
-He also received the financial support by the emir Moulay Slimane.
-After Al-Tijani's death he was buried in the site.
-The zawiya was not allowed for stranger to visit as they required trust of members of the community.
-It also explicitly prohibits the burial of any other persons.
-The companions had bought a marble and inscribed the quote by Al-Tijani on it, which reportedly said anybody who’s buried in the site will go to hell.
-The marble is located in the center arena in front of the old entrance.
+Construction was initiated by al-Tijani.
+He and his companions looked for a suitable location in Fez and visited several mosques for consideration.
+Eventually, they picked one in the Al-Blida neighborhood, then known as Al-Dardas.
+A man known as Sidi al-Lahbi had already built a zawiya there.
+Al-Tijani purchased the land with his own money, which was considered halal.
+He also received financial support from Moulay Slimane.
+After Al-Tijani died, strangers were not allowed to visit zawiya.
+It also explicitly prohibited the burial there of anyone else.
+His companions bought marble and inscribed it with a quote by Al-Tijani, reportedly saying that anybody buried there would go to hell.
+The marble is located in the center arena in front entrance mm.